FrancoisSuzeau/Solar-System/README.md

 + With the celestial mechanics build I will change the apparent size of the planet scaling them with the distance to the sun.

-+ By clicking on the planet, we will have the possibility to read information of this body

-+ try to use model file loading to add complex forme (like asteroid belt) using Assimp API
++ try to use model file loading to add complex forme (like asteroid belt) using Assimp API (need to migrate on Visual Studio Community due to link editing not supported with g++)

 Many of these ideas came to me while I am coding, so I hope more come too.